MadStudioRoblox/ProfileService/docs/api.md

 on profiles stored on a separate, detached "fake" DataStore that will be forgotten when the game session ends.
 You may load profiles of the same key from `ProfileStore` and `ProfileStore.Mock` in parallel - these will be two different profiles because the regular and mock versions of the same `ProfileStore` are completely isolated from each other.

-`ProfileStore.Mock` is useful for customizing your testing environment in cases when you want to enable Roblox API access in studio, but don't want ProfileService to save to live keys:
+`ProfileStore.Mock` is useful for customizing your testing environment in cases when you want to [enable Roblox API services](https://developer.roblox.com/en-us/articles/Data-store#using-data-stores-in-studio) in studio, but don't want ProfileService to save to live keys:
 ```lua
 local RunService = game:GetService("RunService")
 local GameProfileStore = ProfileService.GetProfileStore("PlayerData", ProfileTemplate)